benhoff/blog/content/qt-android-speech-to-text.md

 ```

 Brutal and efficent.
-Ok, we need to get access to our objects on the C++ side.
+Ok, we need to get access to our QML objects on the C++ side.
 We could probably talk for some time about C++/QML integration, but this isn't the blog for it.

 ``` cpp